OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 ##### Deployment

 The deployment pipeline's sophistication depends on the maturity of the project organization or development team.
 In its simplest form, the deployment pipeline consists of a commit phase.
-The commit phase usually involves running simple compiler checks and the unit test suite as well as creating a deployable artifact of the application.
+The commit phase usually involves running simple compiler checks and the unit test suite as well as creating a deployable artifact of the app.
 A release candidate is the latest version that has been checked into the trunk of the version control system.
 Release candidates are evaluated by the deployment pipeline for conformity to standards they must fulfill for deployment to production.

 The commit phase is designed to provide instant feedback to developers and is therefore run on every commit to the trunk.
 Time constraints exist because of this frequency.
 The commit phase should usually be complete within five minutes, and it shouldn't take longer than ten.
 Adhering to this time constraint is quite challenging when it comes to security because many security tools can't be run quickly enough (#paul, #mcgraw).